IBM Cloud Docs

 KMIP for VMware also connects to IBM Cloud Key Protect by using the IBM Cloud private network rather than the public internet, and is additionally protected by TLS encryption and authentication.

 When integrated with IBM Cloud Key Protect, KMIP for VMware periodically validates that your service ID has sufficient permission to your Key Protect instance and Customer Root Key.
-In Activity Tracker, you might occasionally see wrap events from Key Protect for these checks.
+In IBM Cloud® Activity Tracker, you might occasionally see wrap events from Key Protect for these checks.
 The checks are started by the service ID and are not paired with corresponding key creation events from KMIP for VMware.

 KMIP for VMware and Hyper Protect Crypto Services

-When you use IBM Cloud Hyper Protect Crypto Services (HPCS), your vCenter Server is connecting to a single-tenant KMIP service that is hosted within HPCS by using IBM Secure Service Containers running on IBM LinuxOne servers, and your keys are stored in an IBM Z HSM.
+When you use IBM Cloud Hyper Protect Crypto Services (HPCS), your vCenter Server is connected to a single-tenant KMIP service that is hosted within HPCS by using IBM Secure Service Containers running on IBM LinuxONE servers, and your keys are stored in an IBM Z HSM.
 The KMIP endpoint is exposed by using a single DNS name and port.
 If you have multiple HPCS crypto units, this DNS name is load balanced to separate availability zones.